 Kirkwood - Little York is a very small town located in the state of Illinois.
 With a population of 2,027 people and just one neighborhood, Kirkwood - Little York is the 569th largest community in Illinois.
-Much of the housing stock in Kirkwood - Little York was built prior to World War II, making it one of the older and more historic towns in the country.
+Kirkwood - Little York has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Being a small town, Kirkwood - Little York does not have a public transit system used by locals to get to and from work.
+Kirkwood - Little York is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Kirkwood - Little York citizens is a little higher than the average for US cities and towns: 21.88% of adults in Kirkwood - Little York have at least a bachelor's degree.